FAQs 2024-08-06T14:54:42+08:00

 Will I still have power during a black-out?

-No. For safety reasons, inverters are designed to shut down when there is a black-out, to prevent any issues for those working on the power lines to restore power.
+Unless you have backup power and batteries, no. For safety reasons, inverters are designed to shut down when there is a blackout, to prevent any issues for those working on the power lines to restore power.
 The system will automatically restart when power comes back on.

 Can you install panels anywhere?